haruzova/eob-pf/docs/LV3/Research/315-Character-Modelling.md

 #### <u>Blender</u>
 **Pros:**
 1. Free and open source

 2. Versatile toolset

 3. Has a very large community, with a lot of information and resources.

 **Cons:**
 1. Intimidating UI that can take a while to understand

 2. Hardware intensive, and noticeably suffers on older hardware

 3. Not considered part of the industry standard
 #### <u>Maya</u>
 **Pros:**
 1. Very well specialised for 3D rigging and animation, with advanced tools for both

 2. Considered industry standard and is used by a number of large animation studios
-3. Suitable for st

 **Cons:**
 1. Prohibitively expensive, costing ~£250/m or ~£2000/y, or ~£350/y for animators making under £100,000/y and who are working on small enough projects

-2. Has no perpetual licenses available
+2. Has no perpetual license available

 3. Long render times

 4. Falls short when it comes to sculpting or texturing
 #### <u>Zbrush</u>
 **Pros:**
 1. Has a vast array of advanced sculpting features

 2. Widely considered the best available sculpting software

 3. Industry standard, and has a lot of support as a result

 **Cons:**
-1. Fairly expensive, with the 2023 perpetual license costing ~£800 and 2024 subscription costing ~£320/y
+1. Expensive, with an outdated (2023) perpetual license costing ~£800 and 2024 subscription costing ~£320/y

 2. Steep learning curve

 3. Poorly suited for animation and rigging

 ## Poly Modelling, Sculpting & Re-topology
 ### (I) - Explain what poly modelling, sculpting, and re-topology are, providing possible advantages and disadvantages each may have in regards to character modelling.
 Identify software or tools that can be used for each.
 #### <u>Poly Modelling</u>